 Faux panels are cast from molds that are made from real wood, stone, and brick, giving them the same look and texture as the real thing.
 And because they’re made from durable polyurethane; they are resistant to damage from water, harsh sunlight, and pests; making them ideal for indoor and outdoor use.
 Faux panels are so lightweight, you can even install them yourself in just a few hours.

-Are you ready to cover your concrete?
+Are you ready to cover your concrete and add charming appeal in the process?
 Discover our wide variety of natural-looking faux panels and wood beams below.

 Faux Panels & Faux SidingWood Beams